Secure human oversight of AI: Threat modeling in a socio-technical context

-Given these risks, it is essential to consider how to enhance the security of human oversight.
-To this end, we presented various hardening strategies drawn from the broader cybersecurity literature \cite{ross2019developing,reda2023taxonomy,banik2023automated}.
-These strategies must be actively applied and adapted to the context of human oversight of AI.
-Our paper contextualizes these strategies for human oversight, representing a crucial first step toward securing oversight architectures against malicious attacks.
+Consequently, such attacks may increase risks in AI operations by reducing the effectiveness of oversight, disabling oversight entirely, or manipulating oversight personnel’s intentions to exacerbate risks.
+We were able to identify a list of security risk using the STRIDE model.
+However, this list can only serve as a starting point for real applications of human oversight.
+In practice, our baseline has to be extended with the concrete software and hardware components that are integrated into the human oversight application.
+These components can open an application to new attack vectors.
+Furthermore, we included threats posed by misaligned AI agents into our investigation.
+With growing knowledge about AI agents in practice, new ways possibly emerge how AI agents can deceive oversight \cite{meinke2024frontier,amodei2016concrete}.

+While we were using STRIDE to analyze our theoretical human oversight application, additional options are available for the secure implementation of human oversight.
+Once human oversight is operational, the analysis with STRIDE should be supplemented with operational threat modeling using frameworks like cyber kill chain \cite{yadav2015technical}, MITRE ATT\&CK \cite{al2024mitre}, or unified kill chain \cite{pols2017unified}.
+This allows for an even more comprehensive and specific analysis of the operational aspects of a human oversight application.
+Another endeavor that should be considered by practitioners when performing real-world threat modeling is the quantitative analysis of threats.
+This means determining for each threat the ease of exploitation and the damage potential of an exploitation.
+Such analysis can help to prioritize hardening strategies.

+Identifying risk is only one side of the cybersecurity coin.
+Appropriate hardening strategies have to be put into place to secure applications.
+We introduce several hardening strategies that can be used to mitigate the identified vulnerabilities.
+These strategies are based on the cybersecurity literature \cite{ross2019developing,reda2023taxonomy,banik2023automated}.
+However, our provided list has to be understood as a minimal set of measures.